Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Desember 2024 06.22.43 UTC
+- WIB: Selasa, 24 Desember 2024 08.51.11 UTC
-- WITA: Selasa, 24 Desember 2024 07.22.43 UTC
+- WITA: Selasa, 24 Desember 2024 09.51.11 UTC
-- WIT: Selasa, 24 Desember 2024 08.22.43 UTC
+- WIT: Selasa, 24 Desember 2024 10.51.11 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: motivational
+Kategori: technology